PanoramaEngine/Deterministic-Analytical-Engine-for-financial-observation-workflow/README.md

 Operational infrastructure, execution pipelines, and deployment-specific modules are maintained within controlled enterprise environments and are not part of this repository.

 Panorama Engine is distributed and operated under institutional governance frameworks.

+## Documentation Release v1.0

+This version represents a formal documentation freeze of the Panorama Engine architectural model.

+It defines a stable reference point for structural terminology, governance semantics, integrity classification and versioning principles.

+Subsequent modifications will follow controlled revision discipline.